GRAY HISTORY

 1982 -

-A building committee was elected in 1979; Dean Boesch, Brock Burwell, Cal Carnegie, Drexel Ford, Norton Frei and Hugh McGIllivray.
-It was determined the project cost would be about $125,000 (not including volunteer labour).
-Fundraising began and three years later the new structure on 3rd Avenue was built by volunteers on land donated by Bill and Sina Gillis.
+A building committee was selected in 1979; Dean Boesch, Brock Burwell, Cal Carnegie, Drexel Ford, Norton Frei and Hugh McGillivray.
+It was determined the project would cost about $125,000 (not including volunteer labour).
+Fundraising began and the official sod-turning was June 8 1980.
+The lots at the corner of Gray Street and 3rd Avenue were donated by Bill and Sina (Bebe) Gillis.
+Just two years later the new structure was complete.
 The new facility was dedicated June 20 1982.
 The service had Reverend Laird White officiating, organ and piano accompaniment (Sharon and Debra Frei).
 Visiting officials were Reverend Dave Iverson, Reverend Alex Taylor and Mrs. Marg Faris (Regina Presbytery - Chair).

-In memorium; communion trays (Mr. and Mrs. Alfred Howlett), pulpit emblem (F.B.
-Lewis), Hammond organ (Gottleib Boesch Jr.), baptismal font (Garnet Boesch), record player and exterior speakers (C.C.
-Gillis and Grant Giliis), brass collection plates (L.E.
-Carter).
+In memorium; Pulpit (Jack and Matilda Burwell), communion trays (Art and Eva Howlett), pulpit emblem (F.B.
+Lewis), Hammond organ (Gottlieb Boesch Jr.), baptismal font (Garnet Boesch), record player and exterior speakers (C.C.
+Gillis and Grant Gillis), brass collection plates (L.E. and Sara Carter), bronzed exterior lettering (Wylie and Libby LaFoy).
+In Remembrance catalogue linked here.

 Ministers serving the area include; Reverend F.B.
 Ball (1905-06), Mr. Surtees (1906-07), Mr. Cook (1907-08), Mr. A.V.
 Knowlton (1908), Reverend J.H.
 Hains (1909-10), Mr. J. Adlord (1911), Mr. W.W.
 Westwood (1912), Reverend Dunlop (1913), Reverend R. Hamilton (1913-15), Reverend Mason (1915-18), Reverend G. Hancock (1918-22), Reverend Edward Smith (1922-25), Reverend A.Y.
 Robertson (1926), Reverend James Smith (1927-28), Reverend Thomas W. Johnson (1928-30), Reverend Herbert Toombs (1930-33), Reverend W. Lloyd (1933-40), Mr. F. W. Malcolm (1940-42), Reverend J. Watts (1942-46), Reverend G.A.
 Wilson (1946-49), Dr. F. Passmore (1949-52), Reverend J. Dunnett (1952-56), Dr. M.O.
 Thomas (1956-57), Reverend William Banks (1957-60), Reverend Bryan Colquhoun (1960-70), Reverend Laird White (1970-82), Ms. Sharon Davis 1982-, to present